Ravindra-Raut/course_oor/README.md

 I also will not be able to provide statistical support about specific questions you have about your own data analysis needs.

 I reserve the option to end the course at any point (e.g., due to low attendance, technical problems).
-Also, depending on things go (e.g., if there are technical problems, lots of questions), I might not be able to cover all topics planned.
+Also, depending on how things go (e.g., if there are technical problems, lots of questions), I might not be able to cover all topics planned.

 I understand that the course will primarily target those in timezones with small deviations from UTC/GMT (i.e., Europe and Africa).
 If the course is well received, I will consider repeating the course and then starting it in the afternoon (my local time), so that people from North/South America can more easily attend.